My Story of MS And A Healing Journey | Diane McLaren

 In one of my crazier moments, I started picturing a bed of nails on the seat of the wheelchair, forcing me to stand up right away.
 Obviously this was crazy because at the time I was paralyzed and stuck in that wheelchair, but I kept dreaming of the day that would no longer be the case.

-I kept sharing these thoughts with my family, friends and doctors, many of who thought I was completely crazy.
+I kept sharing these thoughts with my family, friends and doctors; many of whom thought I was completely crazy.
 They even sent me to a psychologist, then a psychiatrist, to discuss ‘my emotional state and subsequent denial’.

 But I was not to be moved; I believed with every fibre of my being there had to be another option.
 Finally, they gave up trying to convince me and just let me be.